usnistgov/dft_toolbox/CONTRIBUTING.rst

 Working on issues
 ------------------

-After an issue is created, the progress of the issues is tracked on the `GitLab issue board <https://git@gitlab.nist.gov/jac16/dft-toolboxboards>`_.
+After an issue is created, the progress of the issues is tracked on the `GitHub issue board <https://github.com/usnistgov/dft_toolbox/issues>`_.
-The maintainers will update the state using `labels <https://git@gitlab.nist.gov/jac16/dft-toolboxlabels>`_ .
 Once an issue is ready for review a Merge Request can be opened.

 Merge Request Guidelines